Zillexit Software

 What they bought.
 When they bought it.
 How much they spent.

 Most sellers just process the payment and move on.
-That’s a mistake.
-You’re throwing away data that could help you sell more to the same person later.
+Big mistake.
+You’re tossing away data that could help you sell more to that same person down the road.

 Order Fulfillment and Logistics